-However, the above methods leave plenty of room for further improvement.
-They can only handle classification tasks with supervised pre-trained models.
-Increasingly popular contrastive pre-trained models and language models are out of prior methods' scope.
-In this paper, we propose LogME to greatly extend the applicability of transferability assessment.
-LogME is fast to compute, less prone to over-fitting and broadly applicable to various pre-trained models, downstream tasks, and data modalities.
-Its performance is widely validated in later experiments.
-Table~\ref{tab:applicability} shows the applicability of several transferability assessment methods.
-Prior to this paper, for most ($4$ out of $5$) transfer learning settings, task adaptive transferability assessment does not have a decent solution.
-In addition, LogME's statistical rigor makes it extensible to multiple PTMs tuning (Section~\ref{sec:bayesian_tuning}), which completes the new paradigm of ranking and tuning pre-trained models in this paper.
+All of these methods, however, had their limitations.
+As shown in Table~\ref{tab:applicability}, they can only handle classification tasks with supervised pre-trained models.
+Increasingly popular contrastive pre-trained models and language models are out of their scope.
+The LogME algorithm proposed in this paper extends the applicability of transferability assessment to these cases.
+LogME is fast to compute, less prone to over-fitting, and broadly applicable to various pre-trained models/downstream tasks/data modalities.
+Its performance is validated by extensive experiments.
+Prior to this paper, for most (four out of five) transfer learning settings, task adaptive transferability assessment did not have a satisfactory solution.
+In addition, LogME's statistical rigor makes it extensible to multiple PTM tuning (see Section~\ref{sec:bayesian_tuning}), which further fleshes out the new paradigm of ranking and tuning pre-trained models.